mattjbarlow/ansible-directory/README.md

 # Ansible Tips #
-In your roles directory, type ansible-galaxy init <role_name> in order to generate an empty skeleton for a new role you are working on.
+In your roles directory, type ansible-galaxy init <em>role_name</em> in order to generate an empty skeleton for a new role you are working on.

 Example:
 <pre>